mcdemarco/cardpen/doc/index.md

 * When in doubt, the size is poker.
 * Sometimes poker size is described as "Standard Game" or "Standard Card Game", and bridge size as "Standard American" or "American Board Game" for the purposes of sleeving, but these are not to be confused with the actual panoply of weird "game" sizes.
-* Magic the Gathering cards are poker size.
+* Magic the Gathering cards are Euro Poker size.
+They're sometimes described as poker size, but that's just a rounding error.
+The original ("Alpha") printing may have actually been poker sized.
 * Euro Mini (44mm x 67mm) is sometimes listed in US sizes as 1.73" x 2.64".
 * *Skinny Mini* is a nickname for the Fantasy Flight/DriveThruCards size of 1 5/8" x 2 1/2", also known as Mini American; more commonly Mini means 1 3/4" x 2 1/2" instead.
 (Bicycle claims "mini" is actually 1 11/16" x 2 3/8", but no one prints that size.)
 * *Cow Mini* is a nickname for ArtsCow's weird mini size (h/t [this BGG thread](https://boardgamegeek.com/thread/759945/artscow-mini-playing-cards-size-vs-ideal-image-siz) about some old typos at ArtsCow).